 If you need to take dBm readings in several locations – to determine where the strongest cell signal is found, for example – you can put your iPhone into Airplane Mode for a few seconds after taking each reading.
 Doing this will reset your phone after each reading so the next dBm reading will be accurate.

-To access Airplane Mode, swipe the screen from bottom to top.
+To access Airplane Mode, swipe the screen from top to bottom.
 Then tap the airplane icon to turn on Airplane Mode.
 Wait 5-10 seconds, and then tap the icon again to turn it off.